influxdata/influxdb/query/docs/SPEC.md

 #### Tokens

-IFQL is built up from tokens.
+Flux is built up from tokens.
 There are several classes of tokens: _identifiers_, _keywords_, _operators_, and _literals_.
 _White space_, formed from spaces, horizontal tabs, carriage returns, and newlines, is ignored except as it separates tokens that would otherwise combine into a single token.
 While breaking the input into tokens, the next token is the longest sequence of characters that form a valid token.